binafy/laravel-user-monitoring/README.md

 }
 ```

-Now when a product is read, created, updated, or deleted, you can see which users doing that.
+Now, when a product is read, created, updated, or deleted, you can see which users are doing that.

-If you want to disable some actions like created, you can use the config file:
+If you want to disable some actions, like creation, you can use the config file:

 ```php
 'action_monitoring' => [